Monday, January 13, 2014

 Vogue, 1965:

 "This is sexy.
-Well, if a determined mix of cardamon and cassis, ginger and nutmeg, is sexy, Tuvara is.
+Well, if a determined mix of cardamon and cassia, ginger and nutmeg, is sexy, Tuvara is.
 Named after the daughter of the late Mme.
 Tuvache, author of Jungle Gardenia (the pet, remember?, of one of our most alluring movie queens), Tuvara comes in fifteen forms, starting a couple of months ago ranging from perfume to purse sprays through skin perfume through powder through soap.."

 Mademoiselle, 1966: